Is Yoga aerobic or anaerobic?

 Yoga on the other hand increases and builds up your core stamina of the body which helps you regulate the workout time and routine.

-With many exercises that promote sense of competition and increased rate of injury, yoga on contrary to that promotes the equal balance of self-care and self-motivation with the essence of pleasure and protection.
+With many exercises that promote a sense of competition and an increased rate of injury, yoga on the contrary that promotes an equal balance of self-care and self-motivation with the essence of pleasure and protection.

-So if yoga aerobic or anaerobic?
+So is yoga aerobic or anaerobic?
 So the answer to this can be given by knowing the types of yoga.
-There are many kinds of yoga that would be considered aerobic part of exercises like flow yoga and Ashtanga yoga.
+There are many kinds of yoga that would be considered aerobic parts of exercises like flow yoga and Ashtanga yoga.
 These two types of yoga continuously deal with high breathing and times the body.

-All other types of yoga can that are truly inclined to work on the stretch of the body without the heavy breathing falls to the category of anaerobic or regular physical activity.
+All other types of yoga can that are truly inclined to work on the stretch of the body without the heavy breathing fall to the category of anaerobic or regular physical activity.